antimof/UxPlay/README.txt

 Recommendation: **don't use this option** unless there is some special reason to use it.

+**-fs** uses fullscreen mode, but only works with Wayland or VAAPI plugins.

 **-fps n** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number less than 256.
 (The client may choose to serve video at any frame rate lower than this;